The Explorer II

 Rolex presented the Oyster Perpetual Explorer II, dedicated to polar explorers, speleologists, and all those pushing the boundaries of exploration.
 The watch featured a distinctive 24-hour hand, an invaluable aid around the poles and beneath ground when you can't tell night from day.

 Rolex launched the Sea-Dweller 4000, waterproof to a depth of 1,220 metres (4,000 feet).

-The year 1992 heralded the arrival of the Oyster Perpetual Yacht-Master, the first watch in the Professional Oyster collection to be available in three sizes – 29, 35 and 40 mm.
+The year 1992 heralded the arrival of the Oyster Perpetual Yacht-Master.
 This new member of the Oyster family reinforced the ties between Rolex and the sailing world.